tari-project/tari-dan/docs/wallet_sequence_diagram.md

 WalletDaemon->>WalletDaemon: Parse the JWT, extract permissions and generate a permission token WalletDaemon->>WalletDaemon: Spawn tokio task to handle the WebRTC channel, using the permission token

-WalletDaemon->>SignalingServer: WebRTC communications to set up the channel

 User->>TariConnector: User clicks "SetAnswer" button TariConnector->>SignalingServer: getAnswer TariConnector->>SignalingServer: getIceCandidates
-TariConnector->>TariConnector: create the data channel with the Ice candidates TariConnector->>SignalingServer: WebRTC communications to set up the channel
+TariConnector->>TariConnector: create the data channel with the Ice candidates

 User->>TariConnector: sendMessage(walletDaemonMethod, JWT, args)
 TariConnector->>TariConnector: generate a new messageId = previousMessageId + 1
-TariConnector->>SignalingServer: WebRTC messaging with the user request SignalingServer->>WalletDaemon: WebRTC messaging with the user request WalletDaemon->>WalletDaemon: execute the request and return the result WalletDaemon->>SignalingServer: WebRTC messaging with the response SignalingServer->>TariConnector: WebRTC messaging with the response TariConnector->>User: response
+TariConnector->>WalletDaemon: WebRTC messaging with the user request WalletDaemon->>TariConnector: WebRTC messaging with the response TariConnector->>User: response